pallets-eco/flask-security/docs/api.rst

     .. versionadded:: 3.4.0

+.. data:: user_unauthenticated

+   Sent when a user fails to authenticate.
+It is sent from the `default_unauthn_handler`.
+   It is passed the app (which is the sender).

+    .. versionadded:: 5.4.0

 .. data:: user_registered

    Sent when a user registers on the site.
 In addition to the app (which is the